The proposal is the starting point. The assumptions are the product.

 - Will the system actually pay for itself in 7 years?

 - Maybe — and the difference is three numbers the proposal didn't show.
 Payback is a 25-year forecast resting on a production estimate, your current utility rate, and an assumed rate escalator.
-Recent EIA data3 shows residential rates rose 7.4% year over year through February 2026, but the 10-year trend is closer to 2–3%.
+Recent EIA data2 shows residential rates rose 10.2% year over year through March 2026, but the 10-year trend is closer to 2–3%.
 Rerun the proposal with a conservative escalator and an aggressive one.
 If the payback year shifts by more than two, the headline number was a guess.

 - Should I get more than one solar quote?

 - At least three.
-The DOE Homeowner's Guide to Going Solar4calls pushy sales tactics a red flag and recommends NABCEP-certified installers.
-Three quotes also reveal the $/W spread in your area — the single most useful number in an audit.
+The DOE Homeowner's Guide to Going Solar3calls pushy sales tactics a red flag and recommends NABCEP-certified installers.
+Three quotes also reveal the $/W spread in your area — the cheapest read on local pricing you'll get for free.
 One quote isn't a market.

 - Will my electric bill actually go to zero?